cl598/TP2_StatsCalc/MDfiles/OUTLINE.md

     - Random_number
       - Returns a randomized number from the list
     - Random_select
-      - Returns randomly selected number from the list
+      - Returns randomly selected number from the list with random.choice()
     - Random_subset
-      - Returns a subset of randomly selected numbers from the list
+      - Returns a subset of randomly selected numbers from the list with random.choices()
     - Random_subset_seeding
-      - Returns a subset of randomly selected numbers from the list with seeding
+      - Returns a subset of randomly selected numbers from the list with seeding with random.choices()
   - Properties
     - Data
       - List of randomized numbers